0Proma0/Assignment-5/README.markdown

   - View status messages for BLAST job progress or failures.

 #### Example Workflow

 1. Search for "p53" in "Homo sapiens" and select a protein from the results.
 2. Load the FASTA sequence or upload a custom FASTA file.
 3. Run BLASTp and wait for results (up to 90 seconds).
-4. Filter the results table by E-value < 1e-10 and Identity > 50%.
+4. Filter the results table by E-value &lt; 1e-10 and Identity &gt; 50%.
 5. Create a scatterplot of E-value vs. Bit Score with custom colors.
 6. Download the filtered results and plot.

 ## Contributing

 Contributions are welcome!
 To contribute:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/new-feature`).
 3. Commit changes (`git commit -m "Add new feature"`).
 4. Push to the branch (`git push origin feature/new-feature`).
 5. Open a Pull Request.

-Please report bugs or suggest features via GitHub Issues.
+Please report bugs or suggest features via GitHub Issues or via Statistical Analysis feedback form.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ---

-*Built with ❤️ using R and Shiny.
-For questions, contact the maintainer at [your-email@example.com].*
+*Developers: Makar Dorohuntsev, Aleksandra Janik, Weronika Lepiarz*